 Whatever the reason, tooth extraction is more often than not a very routine procedure.
 How straightforward this minor surgery is will depend on where the tooth to be extracted is located in the mouth, and what its roots are like.
-For example, a front tooth with a single straight root is easier to remove than a molar with multiple roots.
+For example, a front tooth extraction with a single straight root is easier than a molar tooth extraction with multiple roots.
 This is especially true when that molar is a wisdom tooth that is impacted, meaning it is below the surface surrounded by gum tissue and bone.
-Often, a wisdom tooth is blocked from fully erupting (growing in) by other teeth in its path.
+Often, a wisdom tooth is blocked from fully erupting (growing in) by other teeth in its path which requires surgical tooth extraction.

 Reasons for Extracting a Tooth